fernando-aristizabal/gVal/README.md

 - Conducts operations in parallel using Dask.

 # To-Do:
+- Decide on language
+    - metrics vs statistics
+    - agreement
+    - evaluation
+    -
 - write up architecture
+    - what classes to have?
-- metrics
+- Decide on metrics
+    - How to handle multiple names for the same metric (TPR/POD)
+        - Use name dictionary?
 - consider meta-data problem: STAC?
-- what classes to have?
+- Docstring style
+- PEP formats
+- Documentation website